Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 ## Installation instructions
 ### To start application

-1. Download prerequesites
+1. Ensure you are ready for docker with these prerequesites
     * NodeJs 16.x
     * Visual Studio 2019+/ Visual Code
     * Docker for Windows, with Windows Containers enabled
-2. Download or use Git to pull down this project
+2. Copy or Clone this Git repo locally
-3. The module integarte the login screen with Github, if you need other IDPs integrated, you can modify /src/pages/api/auth[...nextauth].ts file
-4. Add Sitecore license to the project
-    * Option 1: Add _Licese.xml_ file to _.\license_ folder
+3. Add your Sitecore **license.xml** file under .\license\ folder
 5. If your local IIS is listening on port 443, you'll need to stop it.
 This requires an elevated PowerShell or command prompt.
    ```
    iisreset /stop
    ```
 5. run powershell script from repositories root
     ```
-    \.Init.ps1
+    \.init.ps1
     ```
-6. run powershell script from repositories root, At the end the script will load sitecore login sscreen to authroize CLI items sync
+6. run powershell script from repositories root.
+This will also load prompt sitecore login to authroize auto CLI items sync
-    - if the script fails the first time, trying runing .\down.ps1 then .\up.ps1
+    - if the script fails the first time, trying re-running .\down.ps1 then .\up.ps1

     ```
     .\up.ps1